Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

 Internships are valuable.
 For some college degrees, they’re essential in order to graduate.
 For others, like architecture and medicine, they’re a completely separate phase of education typically done after earning a diploma.
 The quality and quantity of internship hours vary from one degree to another.
 The five of us who had our internship in the city government’s machine shop were there because we needed to burn through the 240 hours that were mandated by our curriculum.
 How we burned through those 240 hours also varied.

-If you do the math, 240 hours on a 9-to-5 weekday schedule means we were finished with the internship after six weeks.
+If you do the math, 240 hours on a nine-to-five weekday schedule means we were finished with the internship after six weeks.
 The summer internship program on our curriculum didn’t require any output, project, or report after the 240 hours were done.
 All that was needed was proof that we spent the 240 hours not enjoying the hot summer on a beach somewhere but instead in a professional establishment where we could get some hands-on experience with mechanical engineering.

 This plain, unassuming requirement meant that there were many ways to spend the 240 hours.
 This vagueness allowed for some abuse and unfairly favored those who landed internships at facilities with relatively chill work cultures.
 In retrospect, this was a way of introducing us to the idea that culture and performance expectations vary depending on where you work, a concept we had yet to internalize as graduating students at the time.

 I’m not one to namedrop or even hint at who among the five of us took advantage of the easygoing internship policy.
-Punching your time card in and leaving to do who-knows-what then coming back a couple of hours before dismissal in the afternoon just to lounge and punch out was a practice I didn’t know was also happening at the professional level.
+Punching your time card in and leaving to do who-knows-what, then coming back a couple of hours before dismissal in the afternoon just to lounge and punch out was a practice I didn’t know was also happening at the professional level.

-As it turned out, it was happening already at the pre-professional level among my peers.
+As it turned out, it was already happening at the pre-professional level among my peers.
 Despite that happening, learning on the job was going on.
 The mechanics were happy to have an extra set of hands (sadly, very clean and uncalloused hands) and some engineering students they could make fun of because we were "all theory and no application."
-By the end of the experience, we had accumulated some learnings, many laughs, and a whole lot of grease on our soft hands.
+By the end of the experience, we had accumulated some lessons, many laughs, and a whole lot of grease on our soft hands.

 The Daily Tasks